huskyroboticsteam/Simulator/README.md

 ```

 ## Overview
 This simulator creates a WebSocket client to connect directly to the rover WebSocket server at the URL `ws://localhost:3001/simulator`.
 The simulator will automatically connect to the rover server and reconnect as needed, providing a visual indication of the connection status.
 The simulator and the rover server communicate with each other by sending JSON objects termed *messages* over the WebSocket connection.
 Through these messages, the rover server can request that the simulator perform certain actions, such as set a a motor's power.
-Additionally, the simulator provides the rover server with data such as camera streams and lidar data through these messages.
+Additionally, the simulator provides the rover server with data such as camera streams through these messages.

 ## Using the Simulator
 1. Download the latest release for your operating system.